Treatment in a Safe, Welcoming, and Confidential Environment.

 What is ADHD?

-ADHD (Attention-Deficit/Hyperactivity Disorder) is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that negatively impacts functioning at work, home, or school.
-The prevalence of ADHD in school-aged children is approximately 5-8%.
-In children, boys are twice as likely than girls to have childhood ADHD.
-Approximately 60% of children with ADHD continue to have ADHD symptoms into adulthood.
-The prevalence of ADHD in adults is approximately 1-5%.
-In adults, men are 1.6 times more likely than women to have adult ADHD.
+Approximately 60% of children with ADHD continue to have symptoms into adulthood.
+The prevalence of attention deficit hyperactivity disorder in adults is approximately 1-5%, and men are 1.6 times more likely than women to have ADHD.

 The Three Types of ADHD